-Thesis and maturity test in Master's and Licentiate's Programmes
+Thesis and maturity test in master's and licentiate programmes

 By selecting a degree programme you are able to see the general content as well as the possible degree programme-specific content.
 You do not have to select a degree programme to see the Open University's instructions.